-Even as the economy has improved, the unemployment among low-educated workers — especially for those living in high poverty areas like Detroit — remains high.
+Even as the economy has improved, the unemployment among low-educated workers remains high, especially for those living in high-poverty areas like Detroit.

-This project will build on the State of Michigan’s successful Community Ventures program, which provides wage reimbursement grants to participating employers and support services to help low-income, structurally unemployed adults succeed in the labor market.
-The State of Michigan and researchers at the University of Michigan will partner to implement a large randomized controlled trial to assess the effects of access to stable employment at a living wage for low-income, structurally unemployed individuals on a series of social and economic outcomes in Detroit, Flint, Pontiac, and/or Saginaw.
+This project will build on the State of Michigan’s successful Community Ventures program, which provides wage reimbursement grants to participating employers and support services to help low-income, structurally-unemployed adults succeed in the labor market.
+The State of Michigan and researchers at the University of Michigan will partner to implement a large, randomized and controlled trial to assess how access to stable employment at a living wage affects a series of social and economic outcomes for for low-income, structurally-unemployed people in Detroit, Flint, Pontiac, and/or Saginaw.
 This program has significant potential to inform policymaking in other states and at the federal level, making a Michigan-based program a model for the nation.
 This project is funded through the Abdul Latif Jameel Poverty Action Lab (J-PAL North America).